 202 Olsen Blvd., Suite 007

 College Station, TX 77843

-For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm for the address and phone number of the office that serves your area or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit U.S. Department of Education’s Office for Civil Rights for the address and phone number of the office that serves your area; or, call 1-800-421-3481.